 If you’re a stay-at-home mom with a remote job, you know that trying to get any work done can feel next to impossible sometimes.
 Seeking advice from other moms who know the drill, like SleeplessMom, can make you feel less alone.
 Furthermore, even if you live in a small home or apartment, creating a designated home office will help you boost your productivity.
 From decluttering your home to picking out the right furniture, these tips will show you how to design a minimalist home office.

 5 Home Office Decor Tips for Moms Who Work Remotely

 In order to maximize the potential of a small space, you’ll need to declutter first.
 Getting rid of unnecessary items will create more room for your office furniture and supplies.
 It can be tough to declutter when you have young children, but chances are, they’ve already outgrown some of their old toys.

-Once you’ve determined what you need to keep and what you don’t have to hold on to, it’s a good idea to donate any items that are in good condition.
+Once you’ve determined what you need to keep and what you don’t have to hold on to, it’s a good idea to donate any items that are in good condition or to recycle any used electronics that you no longer need.
 But what should you do with important items that you just don’t have the space for?
 Consider putting them in a storage unit for now.
 Finding L.A. self-storage is just a matter of researching available units within your budget range.

 Choose the Right Furniture